Child Custody Lawyer in Delray Beach

 - Has the parent shown any child abuse or neglect?

-- Has either parent shown the willingness to work together for the sake of the child(ren)?
+- Has either parent shown a willingness to work together for the child’s sake?

-What is the Difference Between Legal and Physical Custody
+What Is the Difference Between Legal & Physical Custody

-When custody is determined, the courts will be deciding on both legal and physical custody.
-Legal custody refers to decision-making powers in the child’s life, such as healthcare, education, religion, and other lifestyle matters.
-If both parents share joint legal custody, they each have a say in these decisions, whereas sole legal custody grants this power to one parent only.
-Physical custody, on the other hand, determines where the child lives on a day-to-day basis.
-Joint physical custody will mean that the child alternates between living with each parent, while sole physical custody granted to a parent means the child lives with them, often with a visitation schedule established for the non-custodial parent.
+When custody is determined, the court decides both legal and physical custody roles.
+Legal custody refers to making important decisions on healthcare, education, religion, and lifestyle.
+If both parents share joint legal custody, both participate in key choices, while sole legal custody provides that authority to one parent.
+Physical custody defines where the child lives daily.
+Joint physical custody allows the child to alternate living with each parent, while sole physical custody means the child lives with one parent and typically visits the other.

 What Visitation Schedules Do Most Judges Use?

-While the above three “Model Timesharing Schedules” fail to cover every possibility, they do include most circumstances.
+While these three “Model Timesharing Schedules” do not cover every situation, they address most families’ needs.

 How Can I Regain Custody of My Children in Delray Beach?